 - Read a book

 - Watch something on YouTube not work related

-Once I started doing this, I was honestly really surprised what a few minutes did to help me unwind from the workday.
+Once I started doing this, I was honestly really surprised what a few minutes did to help me unwind and disconnect from the workday.

 - Turn off email and business related app notifications on your phone